-- Step 1 Aerosol containers must be stored in a flammable storage cabinet/connex. - Step 2 Ensure aerosol cans are properly labeled to identify contents, remove the barcode label and turn-in the label to the HMSO. - Step 3 Turn in all aerosol cans to the hazardous material collection connex.
-See Appendix E for guidance. - NOTE: Only national stock numbered (NSN) items that are in original unopened depot packaging, and have not expired, will be accepted at the HMSO.
+- Step 1 Aerosol cans must be stored in a flammable storage cabinet/connex, IAW Safety Data Sheet. - Step 2 Ensure aerosol cans are properly bar coded through the Hazardous Materials Supply Operation (HMSO) when no longer needed or empty, remove the barcode label and turn-in the label to the HMSO. - Step 3 Turn in all aerosol cans to the Hazardous Waste Classification Unit, BLDG 2954.
+See Appendix E for guidance.